Louis St. Laurent School

 Louis St. Laurent Catholic School is a fine arts oriented Junior and Senior High School in the Edmonton Catholic School District, located in south western Edmonton.
-It is also known as "Louis" or "LSL" by the population.
-The school averages a student body of approximately 1,000 or more pupils each year, spanning grades 7–12.
-From 2009-2022, the entire school participated in the International Baccalaureate programme.
-As of 2016, a few students participate in the Spanish Bilingual program.
+It is also known as "Louis" or "LSL" by students and staff.
+The school averages a student body of approximately 1,000 or more pupils each year, spanning grades 7 through 12.
+From 2009 to 2022, the entire school participated in the International Baccalaureate program.
+As of 2016, a few students participate in the Spanish bilingual program.
 As of 2021, the school incorporates the Advanced Placement curriculum.
 In 2022, Spark Academy was introduced.